ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

 to run the default example recipe and automatically download the required data to the directory ``~/climate_data``.
+The data only needs to be downloaded once, every following run will re-use previously downloaded data stored in this directory.
 See :ref:`esmvalcore:config-esgf` for a more in depth explanation and the available configuration options.